-b) Climate Change
+b) Sustainability and Climate Change

-As a LeasePlan group company, the Company adopts and aligns to LeasePlan's Driving to Zero sustainability strategy.
+As a group company, the Company adopts and aligns to the group sustainability strategy.
 The Company is committed to protecting the planet by reducing its environmental impact and helping tackle climate change.
-As the LeasePlan group insurer, the Company' strategy is to insure LeasePlan's growing fleet of electric vehicles and help LeasePlan lead the transition to zero emissions mobility.
+As the group insurer, the Company' strategy is to insure the group's growing fleet of electric vehicles and help the group lead the transition to zero emissions mobility.

 The Company's underwriting and pricing processes continue to respond to the evolving risk profile of electric vehicles in the Company's markets.
 The Company continues to integrate climate-related and environmental risks into its governance and risk management processes.
-The Company is committed to contributing to societal wellbeing by helping create a more equal and inclusive society and is committed to being responsible by and winning and retaining the trust of its stakeholders by conducting business according to high ethical standards.
+The Company is committed to contributing to societal wellbeing by helping create a more equal and inclusive society and is committed to being responsible by winning and retaining the trust of its stakeholders and by conducting business according to high ethical standards.

-Due to the nature of the risks insured by the Company, namely risks associated with moveable assets in the form of vehicles located across multiple jurisdictions, the Company's direct exposure to climate and environmental risks is limited.
-However, as the Company underwrites Motor Catastrophe (e.g. flood and hail) insurance increased frequency and/or severity of claims under this cover is considered to be the Company's main climate change-related underwriting exposure.
-The Company maintains reinsurance in respect of this cover.
-During 2022, the Company undertook Motor Catastrophe modelling with the support of a market-leading climate modelling provider.
-This modelling helped, and continues to help, the Company identify appropriate Motor Catastrophe reinsurance structures and appropriate levels of retained risk.
-In relation to investments, due to the nature of the Company's predominately bank deposit investment portfolio, the Company has limited climate and environmental transition risk on its investments.
-Climate change risk is assessed in the Company's risk assessment and ORSA processes.
+The Company's Climate Change Materiality Assessment process assesses both the effect that climate change has on the Company's activities and the impact that the Company's activities, including investments, have on the climate.
+Due to the nature of the risks insured by the Company, namely risks associated with moveable assets in the form of vehicles located across multiple jurisdictions, the Company's direct exposure to climate and environmental risks is somewhat limited.
+However, as the Company underwrites Natural Catastrophe insurance (e.g. flood and hail), increased frequency and/or severity of claims under this cover is considered to be the Company's main climate change-related underwriting exposure.

+The Company maintains reinsurance in respect of its Natural Catastrophe risk.
+The Company has undertaken Natural Catastrophe modelling with the support of a market-leading climate modelling provider.
+This modelling helped, and continues to help, the Company identify appropriate Natural Catastrophe reinsurance structures and appropriate levels of retained risk.
+In relation to investments, due to the nature of the Company's predominately bank deposit investment portfolio, the Company has limited climate and environmental transition risk on its investments and its investments do not have a material adverse impact on the climate.